Stochastic heterogeneous SIR model with infection-age dependent infectivity on large random graphs: Introduction

 Individuals are grouped into three compartments: Susceptible, Infected and Recovered.
 Infections are generated by the interactions between susceptible and infected individuals.
-Each individual is thus exposed to a specific force of infection which changes over time and which is given by aggregating the weighted infectivity levels of the individuals that are connected to him/her in the graph.
-The whole dynamic of the epidemic depends on the non-homogeneous random graph and on the random infectivity functions through the expression of this total force of infection for each individual.
+Each individual is thus exposed to a specific force of infection which changes over time and is given by aggregating the weighted infectivity levels of the individuals that are connected to him/her in the graph.
+The whole dynamic of the epidemic depends on the non-homogeneous random graph and on the random infectivity functions through the expression of the force of infection that is exerted from its infectious neighbors upon each individual.

-To describe the evolution dynamics, we use three measure-valued processes for the three compartments, where the measure for the infected process is over both the individual characteristics and the infection ages, while the measure for the susceptible and recovered processes is only over the individual characteristics.
+To describe the evolution dynamics, we use three measure-valued processes for the three compartments, where at each time $t$ the measure for the infected process is over both the individual characteristics and the infection ages, while the measure for the susceptible and recovered processes is only over the individual characteristics.
 We prove a FLLN for these measure-valued processes when the population size goes to infinity.
 As the population size increases, so does the connectivity graph.
 We impose conditions on the connectivity probabilities to keep the graph consistency as it grows, which notably covers the case of a graphon in the limit.
-The limits for the FLLN are given by a set of measure-valued equations, from which we further derive a PDE model for the measure-valued infection process.
-The PDE model is linear, but with a boundary condition which is given by the product of the measure-valued susceptible process and the aggregate force of infection.
+The limits for the FLLN are given by a set of measure-valued equations, from which we further characterize the measure-valued process tracking the infection ages of infected individuals as the unique solution of a PDE.
 To note, the dynamics described from the set of measure-valued equations and the PDE may be seen as evolving on a graphon.

-The proof for the FLLN is challenging with this level of realism because of the complicated dependence among the variables and processes.
-First of all, the individual characteristics are not assumed to be i.i.d., and they affect the random infectivity functions and the edge connectivities.
-Second, the measure-valued processes all depend on the aggregate forces of infection that act specifically on each individual.
-Notably, these forces of infection are not functions of the three measure-valued state descriptors, but more generally expressed in terms of the detailed graph structure.
-Thus it is difficult to prove the convergence of the processes directly.